KevinLu19/stockPortfolio/README.md

 # Fullstack Assessment - Stock portfolio

 ## What this project is about
-Creating a full stack webstie where we let users log in and they are able to buy assets (for this project, an asset can be bought or sold like a house) with fluctuating prices throughout the day.
+Creating a full stack website where we let users log in and they are able to buy assets (for this project, an asset can be bought or sold like a house) with fluctuating prices throughout the day.

 - The goal for this project is to allow users to buy numbers of shares if they have enough cash.
 - Asset prices are incidated via red, green, or grey color.
 Red indicates "Current price is less than day's opening price".